NIVANorge/Mobius2/docs/mobiviewdocs/mobiview.md

 ## The main plot and series selection

 MobiView2 allows you to explore model results using powerful visualization tools.
-You can select model result series and input series to be displayed in the (main plot)[plots.html].
+You can select model result series and input series to be displayed in the [main plot](plots.html).
 There are also many different plot modes, such as line plots, histograms, profiles, heatmaps, etc. You can also transform the plot using various seasonal aggregations or similar.

 **show some examples here**